RevenueHunt/docs/docs/reference/index.md

 ![quiz builder quiz builder section](/images/manual_quizbuilder_quizbuilder.png)

 In Quiz Builder you'll create your quiz.
-Via the Quiz Builder you can add questions to your quiz, link products, edit the results page, language, currency or set up integrations and results emails.
+Via the Quiz Builder, you can add questions to your quiz, link products, edit the results page, language, currency, or set up integrations and results emails.

 Quiz Builder is composed of the following sections:

 - **Quiz Builder** - This is where you'll add questions/slides to your quiz.

-- **Link Products/ Collections** - This is where you'll link inbdividual products or entire collections or tags of products from your store to individual choices.
+- **Link Products/ Collections** - This is where you'll link individual products or entire collections or tags of products from your store to individual choices.

 - **Customer Tags** - This is where you'll create custom tags to link to individual choices.